deluxeroot/web-crawler/README.md

-# This small python script starts to crawwl a giving URL and prints all links in the page.
+# This small python script starts to crawl a giving URL and prints all links in the page.